CodingLawyersClub/todo-instructions/README.md

 }
 ```

-`export default` says that when this page is imported, we're going to give whoever is calling it this class
+`export default` says that when this page is imported, we're going to give whoever is calling it this class.

-`class CreatePage extends Component` says that this page is a type of a React Component.
+`class CreatePage extends Component` says that this page is a type of a React `Component`.
 This gives us a ton of stuff for free out of the box, and is how we get the awesomeness of React in our app.

 Next, we need to add the `render()` method.
 This is where we define what HTML this page will display.
 For now, just mark something that let's us know we're on this page.
 A `<div>` is a generic HTML component to display info.